VODnet: Criteria

 Traditional Cable Networks that have VOD Video On Demand are not considered a VODnet because VOD is not the main distribution method for the channel.
 For example, Speed Channel which has VOD programming available through most cable and satellite providers, would not be considered a VODnet because their main distribution method is linear.

 Important facts

-In March 2008, ExerciseTV reached its 100 millionth view.
-In October, 2008, Mag Rack was split into two companies, Lifeskool and Sportskool, and sold by Rainbow Media, a subsidiary of Cablevision to new owners.
-Shortly thereafter Lifeskool additionally purchased Concert TV and began using the name Mag Rack again.
+In October 2008, Mag Rack Entertainment acquired Lifeskool from Cablevision's Rainbow Media.
+Mag Rack then purchased Concert.tv.
+The founders of Concert TV did not stay after the deal.

 In early 2009 Ripe Digital Entertainment went bankrupt.
 They had supposedly raised over $50 million but spent lavishly and were the victim of poor timing.
 ExerciseTV ceased distribution in November 2011 and was replaced on Time Warner Cable by Sportskool Fit, a new channel created by Sportskool.